 - The powerful economic restart is broadening, with Europe and other major economies catching up with the U.S. We expect a higher inflation regime in the medium term with a more muted monetary response than in the past. - The new nominal has largely unfolded in 2021: the rise in long-term yields has been mainly driven by higher market pricing of inflation, with real yields remaining pinned well in negative territory. - We expect the Fed to start normalizing policy rates in 2023, a much slower pace than market pricing for lift-off in 2022 indicates.
 The market's lack of confidence in the Fed's commitment to its new framework poses a risk of tighter financial conditions in the near term.
-We would anticipate this uncertainty to dissipate over time assuming the central bank regains control of its narrative paving the way for us to lean even more tactically pro-risk. - The ECB tweaked its forward guidance after having recently set its inflation target at 2% in the medium term but rejecting an average inflation targeting framework.
-The central bank said it would keep policy rates on hold until it had seen "inflation reaching 2% well ahead of the end of the projection horizon and durably for the rest of the projection horizon."
-We see this likely to be followed by an increase in the ECB's asset purchases later this year. - Tactical implication: We go overweight European equities and inflation-linked bonds.
+We would anticipate this uncertainty to dissipate over time assuming the central bank regains control of its narrative paving the way for us to lean even more tactically pro-risk. - The European Central Bank has set its inflation target at 2% in the medium term but rejected an average inflation targeting framework.
+We see this as part of an ongoing policy evolution, and see near-term policy changes as unlikely.
+The ECB also said it would include climate change considerations in monetary policy operations. - Tactical implication: We go overweight European equities and inflation-linked bonds.
 We cut U.S. equities to neutral. - Strategic implication: We remain underweight DM government bonds and prefer equities over credit.